abhishekg16/raft/README.md

 This project provides a highly reliable Key-Value store.
 It uses the Raft consensus algorithm to  keep all the instances of the K-V store consistent.
 The consensus algorithm guarantee that there would be only one leader a time in the system for a term.
 The client can contact to leader and get there command executed on the K-V store.
 Current Implementation has one drawback the raft layer itself updates the K-V store which in not a good design.
 I might fix this issue in future.
 The raft provides the well defined interface by using which you can get information about the leader, term etc. Raft layer uses the cluster implementation as a underlying communication channel which allows different raft instances to communicate over the network.
-The underlying commumnication layer give best effort to deliver message but does not gaurentee to deliver it.
+The underlying communication layer give best effort to deliver message but does not guarantee to deliver it.

 It uses LevelDB , which is key-Value store to store the log entries at persistent store.